-For a more detailed introduction to this revolutionary artistic-philosophical project, I report the words of one of the founders, Anne Demijttenaere.
-Anne, together with Costantino Morosin, started creating the museum in the early ’90s.
+For a more detailed introduction to this revolutionary artistic-philosophical project, I report the words of one of the founders, Belgian artist Anne Demijttenaere.
+Anne, together with Costantino Morosin, a contemporary Italian artist, started creating art in the forest near Calcata in the early ’90s.

 Opera Bosco, a museum of art in nature | by Anne Demijttenaere, land art artist